River Fields: Bridges Project and settlement agreement

 River Fields has developed collaborative relationships with government agencies at the local, state and national levels.
 River Fields works closely with key agencies such as Louisville Metro Planning and Design Services, the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, the Kentucky Transportation Cabinet, and the State Historic Preservation Offices of Kentucky and Indiana, as well as a number of other organizations throughout the Ohio River Corridor.

-Controversy

-River Fields is notorious for being against an East End Bridge crossing the Ohio River from Louisville to Utica, Indiana.
-Widely blamed for the traffic snarl that ensued when the Sherman Minton Bridge was closed in September 2011, their spokesman Lee Cory denied any culpability on River Fields part, but continued to insist that only a new downtown bridge is needed, and that blame should go to those who want an East End Bridge first.

-In 2009, River Fields threatened to sue Louisville Eccentric Observer for publishing a story concerning how River Fields went from "a nationally renowned conservation group to a one-issue monolith".
-It was suggested by some that River Fields stole LEOs from their distribution boxes so that people would not read that story.

 Education

 One of River Fields' key goals is to educate the public on the importance and need of conservation easements and on issues that affect the river corridor.
 To accomplish this, they inform and work closely with local citizen's organizations, decision makers, and the news media.
 River Fields keeps area residents informed about critical topics that impact the river and region.